 Silicone rubber is distinguished from other elastomers by the strength of the siloxane bond.
 Whereas carbon bonds have a binding energy of 355 kJ/mol, the strength of the siloxane bond is 433 kJ/mol.
 This contributes to its greater heat resistance, chemical stability, and electrical insulation.

 At the same time, silicone bonds also feature low intermolecular forces, which means that other chemical groups attached to them can rotate freely.
-Because of this, liquid silicone rubber possesses material properties such as a high degree of elasticity and compressibility, as well as water repellence and good releaseability.
+As a result, liquid silicone rubber has a high degree of elasticity and compressibility, resilience and weatherability.

 Various grades of silicone rubber have different material properties.
-This versatility is one of the reasons why LSR is used in so many diverse applications.
-Whether you require a medical- or food-grade product that offers superior resistance to bacteria, or an automotive component that can withstand excessive heat and vibration, liquid silicone’s mechanical properties make it an excellent starting point.
+This versatility is one reason why LSR is used in so many diverse applications.
+Whether you have medical products for drug delivery or pumping applications that require strength, flexibility and repeatability, or automotive components that must withstand excessive heat and vibration, liquid silicone’s mechanical properties make it an excellent material choice.

-Key material properties of silicone rubber include its fast curing and low compression set, its resistance to tearing, heat, water and oil, its transparency and electrical conductivity, and its overall strength and long life.
-You can use LSR at temperatures between -100˚C and 200˚C, expose it to wind, rain and UV light for extended periods of time, or immerse it in water, oil or solvents.
+Key material properties of silicone rubber include its fast curing and low compression set, its resistance to tearing, heat, water and oil, its transparency and electrical insulation, and its overall strength and long life.
+You can use LSR at temperatures between -40°C to 200°C (-40°F – 392°F), expose it to wind, rain and UV light for extended periods of time, or immerse it in water, oil or solvents.
 The various grades of LSR possess material properties that can stand up to even the most demanding applications.

 Properties of LSR Parts